jarokaz/tpu-gke-sandbox/examples/jobset/README.md

 To run the samples in your environment modify the `single-slice-6B\kustomization.yaml` and `multi-slice-6B\kustomization.yaml` as follows:

 - Update the `namespace` and `images` fields as described in the `tpu_hello_world` section
 - Update the `nameSuffix` field with a unique identifier of your workload.
-If you try to submit the workload using the same identifier as in any of the previous workloads you will receive an error.
+If you try to submit a workload using the same identifier as in any of the previous workloads you will receive an error.
 - Update the values in the `configMapGenerator`
   - REPLICAS - The number of TPU slices to use for the job.
 If set to a number higher than 1 a multi-slice job will be started
   - RUN_NAME - The MaxText run name.
 MaxText will use this value to name the folders for checkpoints and TensorBoard logs - see BASE_OUTPUT_DIRECTORY.
 If you want to restart from a previously set checkpoint set this to the run name used for the previous run.
 Although not required it may be convenient to use the same name as the `nameSuffix`